Updated: April 10, 2020

-1. Maintain a carbon to nitrogen materials ratio of about 30 to one.
+- Maintain a carbon to nitrogen materials ratio of about 30 to one.

-2. Keep the pile moist but not too wet (like a damp sponge that has been wrung out).
+- Keep the pile moist but not too wet (like a damp sponge that has been wrung out).

-3. Supply air to the microbes to keep them cooking.
+- Supply air to the microbes to keep them cooking.

-The same rules apply with the deep litter method of chicken manure management.
-It’s also probably better to have a coop with a dirt floor when using this method.
-A floor would slow down the microbes migration from the dirt to the litter.
+You also should have a coop with a dirt floor when using this method.
+A wood floor would slow down the microbes migration from the dirt to the litter.
 It also would prevent the compost from wicking up moisture from the ground.

-You’ll have to take precautions to keep the drinking water out of the litter, otherwise mold and pathogens are likely to grow, which would be unhealthy for chickens and people.
+You’ll have to take precautions to keep the drinking water out of the litter.
+Otherwise, mold and pathogens are likely to grow, which would be unhealthy for both chickens and people.

 One of the pluses of this type of manure management is that the chickens will happily turn the compost as part of their normal activities.
 You can even get them more excited about digging in the litter by hiding a little food in it.